What to Wear In Sedona: A Complete Packing Guide

 Select the bike that suits you best.
 The rocky terrain of Sedona calls for a mountain bike with full suspension.

-PRO TIP: Most bike shops in Sedona stock all the necessary mountain bike equipment and gear for you and your family.
+Pro Tip: Most bike shops in Sedona stock all the necessary mountain bike equipment and gear for you and your family.

 Helmet